Syedateeq160/space-invaders/README.md

 ## Key Differences:
 1. **Projectile Movement**:
-   - The Boilerplate code allows both horizontal and vertical movement for lasers, while Ateeq’s update limits the projectiles to vertical movement.
+   - The Boilerplate code allows both horizontal and vertical movement for lasers, while new update limits the projectiles to vertical movement.

 2. **Shooting Mechanism**:
-   - In the Boilerplate, enemies shoot randomly, while in Ateeq's update, the player shoots projectiles upon pressing a button.
+   - In the Boilerplate, enemies shoot randomly, while in new update, the player shoots projectiles upon pressing a button.

 3. **Laser Behavior**:
-   - Both codes handle laser destruction after a time delay, but the Boilerplate adds random enemy shooting, while Ateeq’s update only focuses on player firing projectiles.
+   - Both codes handle laser destruction after a time delay, but the Boilerplate adds random enemy shooting, while new update only focuses on player firing projectiles.

 4. **Enemy Movement**:
-   - The Boilerplate includes movement for enemies (horizontal and vertical), while Ateeq's update does not have enemy movement.
+   - The Boilerplate includes movement for enemies (horizontal and vertical), while new update does not have enemy movement.